Montessori 8-12 Month Collection

 Ball dimensions: 1.75 inches (to ensure no choking hazard).

 +The Pincer Block: The pincer grasp develops after the palmar grasp.
 This material should be offered at around 9 months when you begin to notice the child working hard to grasp objects with the thumb and forefinger.
 Children love to practice this grasp, and this material is perfect for helping them perfect it.
 Children also love to switch the pincer and palmar block back and forth between bases.
-Made of solid wood and sealed with a beeswax/oil sealant.
+Made of solid ash with a maple rod and sealed with our blend of flaxseed oil and beeswax.
 The pincer grasp block does contain a small knob (perfectly sized for practicing the pincer grasp).
 It should be inspected before each time the child uses it to ensure that the knob has not come loose.
-It should be used under adult supervision, as the knob could become a choking hazard should it come loose.
 Dimensions: 2.25''L X 1.75''W.